- The First World War was one of the deadliest conflicts in the history of humanity. Both sides lost tens of millions of soldiers and civilians.

 France and Britain implored American troops to fill in for the losses in their own ranks, however, American generals insisted on keeping the American Army independent.
 American generals held back U.S. troops until the early summer of 1918 when American troops began intervening on a large scale.

 The Americans began their offensive after the last German offensives had exhausted themselves.
 This contributed decisively in pushing back the Germans.
-When the new government in Germany, led by Chancellor Maximilian von Baden, offered a ceasefire to the American president, the Americans, feeling so victorious, felt like they had a task to reorganise Europe.
-America believed they’d saved the world, and they didn’t intend to let Europe forget it.
+When the new government in Germany, led by Chancellor Maximilian von Baden, offered a ceasefire to the American president, the Americans, feeling victorious, felt like they had a task to reorganise Europe.
+America believed they had saved the world, and they did not intend to let Europe forget it.

 “The God of Peace”